David A. DeCenzo, Ph.D.

 Among its national accolades, the University has been recognized by Forbes as one of “America's Best Colleges” and “America's 100 Best College Buys” for four consecutive years, a “Military-Friendly School” by G.I.
 Jobs magazine for the past three years, and has been included on the 2012 Corporation for National and Community Service’s President’s Higher Education Community Service Roll for institution-wide commitment to service and volunteerism.

 Under his leadership, the most ambitious construction program in the University's history is under way.
-The approximately $270 million building campaign includes the new HTC Center, a student recreation and convocation center; and three major academic buildings: Bryan Information Commons, an addition to Kimbel Library; Penny Hall, a new academic and office building; and Swain Science Center, which is expected to open in 2013.
-The campus comprises 630 acres, in addition to a 1,062-acre tract on Waties Island that provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.
+The approximately $270 million building campaign includes the new HTC Center, a student recreation and convocation center; and three major academic buildings: Bryan Information Commons, an addition to Kimbel Library; Brittain Hall, an academic and faculty office building; and Swain Hall, an annex to the Smith Science Center.
+The campus comprises 630 acres in addition to a 1,062-acre tract that includes a portion of Waties Island that provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.
 The Board of Trustees has adopted a Campus Master Plan to guide development of the University to achieve an enrollment of 12,500 students by 2020.